rapiddweller/rapiddweller-benerator-ce/docs/quick_tour_through_the_descriptor_file_format.md

 <execute type="shell">cmd /C type myGeneratedFile.csv</execute>
 ```

-You can use `<execute>` for invoking scripts too (SQL, DatabeneScript, JavaScript, FreeMarker and more), but that will be explained later.
+You can use `<execute>` for invoking scripts too (SQL, rapiddwellerScript, JavaScript, FreeMarker and more), but that will be explained later.

 ## `<wait>`